FedAVO: Improving Communication Efficiency in Federated Learning with African Vultures Optimizer: Experimental Evaluation

-To this end, we compare our proposed FedAVO's performance in terms of global accuracy with other state-of-the-art FL algorithms and summarize the empirical analysis in Table \ref{tab:accuracy}.
-For CIFAR-10 dataset, FedAVO increases the performance gain comapre to FedAvg from 67.48\% to 76.34\% on IID data and 65.13\% to 72.64\% on non-IID data.
+We compare our proposed FedAVO's performance in terms of global accuracy with other state-of-the-art FL algorithms and summarize the empirical analysis in Table \ref{tab:accuracy}.
+Additionally, we showcase our empirical analysis in IID settings to provide a comprehensive overview of FedAVO's performance.
+For CIFAR-10 dataset, FedAVO increases the performance gain compared to FedAvg from 67.48\% to 76.34\% on IID data and 65.13\% to 72.64\% on non-IID data.
 With MNIST dataset FedAVO shows a 6\% increase in global accuracy compared to FedAvg.
 Although with CIFAR-10 IID distribution, FEDENSEMBLE shows slightly better performance by leveraging the benefit of having ensemble predictions from the user models, FedAVO shows substantially better performance on the Non-IID distribution of CIFAR-10.
 From the mentioned table, we can also observe that for MNIST and CIFAR-10 Non-IID distribution, FedAVO achieves 99.47\% and 72.64\% accuracy, respectively.
-This is the highest accuracy for all of our experiments.
-The above empirical results show that system heterogeneity negatively affects convergence.
-However, compared to other FL state-of-the-art FL algorithms, FedAVO significantly improves accuracy and reduces communication rounds in heterogeneous systems.
-Hence, we can conclude that the performance gain of FedAVO over FedAvg and other state-of-the-art algorithms is consistently remarkable on Non-IID distribution.
-Results in Table \ref{tab:accuracy} verify our statement that FedAVO is robust across heterogeneous systems.
+Our experimentation on the Fashion-MNIST and LISA datasets offers additional evidence supporting our claim that FedAVO consistently yields enhanced performance in terms of global accuracy.
+In heterogeneous systems for both of the aforementioned datasets, FedAVO shows a 5.5\% increase on average in terms of global accuracy.